Tinkoff/uconfig/README.md

 ## Detailed description

+Below is guide on how-to-use some primitives from this library.
+For API reference look here – https://tinkoffcreditsystems.github.io/uconfig/

 ### Configuration elements

 All configuration elements (children) should be derived from `uconfig::Object` class, to achieve it just: